openstax/os-webview/README.md

 ./script/setup
 ```

-**Note:** If you have not previously used JSPM, you may be prompted to set up your GitHub credentials.
-It is recommended you do this in order to prevent being rate limited by GitHub.
-You can [generate an access token](https://github.com/settings/tokens) in your GitHub account settings for JSPM, rather than providing your login credentials.

-If you are not prompted, you can manually bring it up with `jspm registry config github`.

 ## Development

 To build the site for development and load it in your default web browser with [BrowserSync](http://www.browsersync.io), simply run: